 Other conditions can look like cystic lung disease, such as emphysema and honeycomb lung.
 To confirm that you have it, your doctor will check things like how much air your lungs can hold.
-He'll also look at the size, wall thickness, shape, and location of your cysts.
+They'll also look at the size, wall thickness, shape, and location of your cysts.

 Cystic lung disease is rare.
 Most adults who get it have one of these four types:

 LAM happens when muscle cells in the lung tissue grow out of control and form cysts, which eventually damage your lung tissue.
 It mostly affects women between ages 20 and 40.

 There are two types: TSC-LAM and sporadic LAM.

 TSC-LAM is when you have LAM and a rare disease called tuberous sclerosis complex (TSC).
 Sporadic LAM means you have LAM but not TSC.

 Both kinds are thought to be due to changes in the tuberous sclerosis gene.

 The most common symptoms of LAM are:

 You may also have fluid collect in the space between your lungs and chest wall, a problem called pleural effusion.
 It can make it hard to catch your breath.
 Fluid can also build up in your belly, legs, and feet.

 You might get a collapsed lung if a cyst tears through the lining of your lung.
 A collapsed lung happens when air leaks into the space between your lung and chest wall and flattens part of your lung.
 This is an emergency and needs treatment right away.